Your Community - Blog

 1. Brings out differing opinions, values and expectations that draw us into conversation with others.

-2. Deepens our understanding of the world around us and God.
+2. Deepens our understanding of the world around you and God.

-3. Transforms the way we view our own life experience.
+3. Transforms the way you view your own life experience.

-4. Builds empathy, compassion and gratitude in our hearts.
+4. Builds empathy, compassion and gratitude in your heart.

 Growth in community starts with understanding that diversity in community is necessary.
-Different people bring different things to the table that can stretch our values, understandings and beliefs.
+Different people bring different things to the table that can stretch your values, understandings and beliefs.

 God has made people diverse.
-But if we have placed our faith in Christ for the forgiveness of our sins, He’s given us a connecting point through a relationship with Him.
+But if you have placed your faith in Christ for the forgiveness of our sins, He’s given us a connecting point through a relationship with Him.
 A common bond in Christ allows people who are different to live and learn from each other.

-God invites us to understand more about His character through our similarities AND our differences.
-But we have to be willing to take a step of faith — outside of our comfort zone — to move toward a better understanding of the kingdom of God.
+God invites people to understand more about His character through their similarities AND differences.
+But you have to be willing to take a step of faith — outside of your comfort zone — to move toward a better understanding of the kingdom of God.

 God’s kingdom is not segregated by ethnicity, age, gender, physical ability or socioeconomic status.
-Part of what it means to live a God-honoring life is that we are unified with other Christ-followers because of our shared hope in Christ (Ephesians 4:4).
-Jesus told us to pray for God’s kingdom to come — to pray that all things would be made right (Matthew 6:10).
-We have the opportunity to help answer this prayer by actively moving toward one another in pursuit of diversity in our communities.
+Part of what it means to live a God-honoring life is that you are unified with other Christ-followers because of your shared hope in Christ (Ephesians 4:4).
+Jesus said to pray for God’s kingdom to come — to pray that all things would be made right (Matthew 6:10).
+You have the opportunity to help answer this prayer by actively moving toward one another in pursuit of diversity.

 Next Steps: